codefortulsa/oscn/README.md

 ### oscn.parse
 Parsers accept the html of an OSCN case page and return python objects.
+- filed: returns a string of the filing date (e.g. 12/25/2017)
+- closed: returns a string of the date the case was closed.
+Return None if not closed.
 - counts: returns of list of counts found in a case
 - judge: returns a string of the judge's name
 - parties: returns a list of objects that look like this: {'name': 'Some Name', 'type': 'Description'}
 - docket: returns a list of rows in a docket
+- events: returns a list of rows in the event table

 ## Development Install